 - Investment Company Risk.
 Each Fund may invest in shares of investment companies, such as ETFs, that invest in a wide range of instruments designed to track the performance of a particular securities market index (or sector of an index) or that are actively managed.
 The risks of investment in these securities typically reflect the risks of the types of instruments in which the investment company invests.
 When a Fund invests in investment company securities, shareholders of the Fund bear indirectly their proportionate share of their fees and expenses, as well as their share of the Fund's fees and expenses.
 As a result, an investment by a Fund in an investment company will cause the Fund's operating expenses (taking into account indirect expenses such as the fees and expenses of the investment company) to be higher and, in turn, performance to be lower than if it were to invest directly in the instruments underlying the investment company.
 Additionally, there may not be an active trading market available for shares of some ETFs.
-Shares of an ETF may also trade in the market at a premium or discount to their NAV. - Leveraged, Inverse, and Inverse-Leveraged ETFs Risk (All Funds other than Risk-Managed Income ETF).
+Shares of an ETF may also trade in the market at a premium or discount to their NAV. - Leveraged and Inverse ETFs Risk (All Funds other than Risk-Managed Income ETF).
 Each Fund may invest in leveraged ETFs.
-In addition, the Tactical Q ETF may invest in inverse ETFs, and the Alpha Seeker ETF may invest in inverse and inverse-leveraged ETFs.
+In addition, the Tactical Q ETF may invest in inverse ETFs.
 Leveraged ETFs expose a Fund to all of the risks that traditional ETFs present (see "ETF Risks" above).
 Leveraged ETFs, including certain ETNs tracking a leveraged benchmark, seek to provide investment results that match a multiple (positive or negative) of the performance of an underlying index (the "Index") (e.g., three times the inverse performance).
 Leveraged ETFs rely to some degree, often extensively, on derivatives to achieve their objectives and, thus, a Fund is indirectly exposed to derivatives risk through its investments in these Leveraged ETFs.
 Further, investments in Leveraged ETFs are subject to the risk that the performance of such Leveraged ETF will not correlate with the underlying index as intended.
 Leveraged ETFs often "reset" daily, meaning that they are designed to achieve their stated objectives on a daily basis.
 Due to the effect of compounding, their performance over longer periods of time can differ significantly from the performance (or inverse of the performance) of their Index or benchmark during the same period of time.
 This effect can be magnified in volatile markets.
-Consequently, these investment vehicles may be extremely volatile and can potentially expose the Fund to complete loss of its investment. - Leverage Risk (All Funds other than Risk-Managed Income ETF).
-Each Fund obtains investment exposure in excess of its net assets by utilizing leverage and may lose more money in market conditions that are adverse to its investment objective than a fund that does not utilize leverage. - Limited Operating History Risk (Tactical Q ETF and Risk-Managed Income ETF only).
-The Fund is a recently organized investment company with a limited operating history.
-As a result, prospective investors have a limited track record or history on which to base their investment decision. - Market Risk (Risk-Managed Income ETF only).
-The trading prices of the securities held by Underlying Investments fluctuate in response to a variety of factors.
-These factors include events impacting the entire market or specific market segments, such as political, market and economic developments, as well as events that impact specific issuers.
-The Fund's NAV and market price, like security and commodity prices generally, may fluctuate significantly in response to these and other factors.
-Local, regional or global events such as war, including Russia's invasion of Ukraine, acts of terrorism, spread of infectious diseases or other public health issues, recessions, rising inflation, or other events could have a significant negative impact on the Fund and its investments.
-Such events may affect certain geographic regions, countries, sectors and industries more significantly than others.
-Such events could adversely affect the prices and liquidity of the Fund's portfolio securities or other instruments and could result in disruptions in the trading markets.
-As a result, an investor could lose money over short or long periods of time.
+Consequently, these investment vehicles may be extremely volatile and can potentially expose the Fund to complete loss of its investment.